arnavgautam/TreeHacks2015/Demos/Demo-UsingCSUpload/Demo.md

 	![CreateVHD](Images/createvhd.png?raw=true)

 1. Give the name and location of the vhd (mydatadisk.vhd).
 Specify 50 MB for the size (small so you can demonstrate uploading).
-Note also that Windows Azure only supports VHD and Fixed size.
+Note also that Microsoft Azure only supports VHD and Fixed size.

 	![CreateVHDProps](Images/createvhdprops.png?raw=true)